little-Patrick/Trilby/README.md

-# Trilby - Code Completion Model Training Pipeline
+<h1 align="center"> Trilby - Code Completion Model Training Pipeline </h1>

 A comprehensive pipeline for training code completion models using LoRA fine-tuning on The Stack v2 dataset with Fill-in-the-Middle (FIM) capabilities.

 ## Overview

-Trilby is a modular training pipeline designed to fine-tune large language models for code completion tasks.
+Trilby is a modular training pipeline designed to fine-tune small large language model adapters for code completion tasks.
 It features:

 - **Fill-in-the-Middle (FIM) Training**: Enables models to complete code in the middle of existing context
 - **LoRA Fine-tuning**: Memory-efficient training using Low-Rank Adaptation